 From one of her recommendations: “In middle school, Myreanna was always the kid quietly looking out for others.
 She took care of her siblings when her parents couldn’t, and she included classmates who were left out by others.
 In high school, Myreanna has traveled abroad for two service trips, and she is active in student volunteer clubs at school.”

 The Kelli Joy O’Laughlin Memorial Foundation Scholarship recipient from Amundsen High School is Myreanna Smith (left).
-Pictured with Melissa Douglas, Kelli’s sister.
+Pictured with Melissa Douglas, Kelli’s sister (in-law).